 - Other corporations that are actively involved in innovation

 Access to an innovation mentor’s ecosystem can provide a wide range of benefits.
 For example, innovation mentors can provide important introductions.
 In the case of British Petroleum, they got introduced to a startup through an innovation mentor that has allowed them to achieve one of their strategic goals significantly faster.
 This is because the startup they partnered with had an existing solution to their strategic objective.
 An innovation mentor can not only provide an introduction but also guide you through how to engage most effectively with an innovation ecosystem partner.
 Guidance is crucial because the way in which corporates engage with startups will vary significantly compared to the way in which they would engage with an investor or a university.

 Invest In Innovation Mentors

 It is essential for corporations looking to remain relevant in today’s market to have innovation mentors to be successful at implementing disruptive change.
 An innovation mentor is an external innovation expert - an individual or a consulting firm - that will guide and advise a corporation’s innovation team, business unit, or executives looking to implement innovation in their organization.
 Having an innovation mentor can bring many benefits to corporations.
 They can be a source for creativity and inspiration, can validate an idea, provide experience and guidance through the innovation process, and enhance a corporation’s innovation ecosystem.

 Corporate Innovation Consulting Services

 Is your corporation interested in an innovation mentor?
-RocketSpace is an innovation mentor to over 100 of the global Fortune 1000 industry leaders through our Corporate Innovation Services.
-We provide innovation guidance through the unique combination of external innovation expertise, emerging technology access, and our exclusive focus on actionable solutions.
-To connect with a Corporate Innovation Services mentor today, please visit our website.
+RocketSpace is an innovation mentor and partner to over 100 of the global Fortune 1000 industry leaders through Corporate Innovation Services.